 - Relevant issues will be addressed through the student induction and relevant tutorials.
-For example, self-esteem, emotional literacy, assertiveness, power, sex and relationship education, e-safety, Child Sexual Exploitation (CSE), Up skirting, Criminal Exploitation, Female Genital Mutilation (FGM) and anti-bullying. - All policies which address issues of power and potential harm, will be linked, to ensure a whole College approach.
+For example, healthy relationships, womens safety, knife crime, mental health, drug awareness, gambling, sex and relationship education, e-safety, Child Sexual Exploitation (CSE),, Criminal Exploitation, and anti-bullying. - All policies which address issues of power and potential harm, will be linked, to ensure a whole College approach.

-12. The role of the College in supporting students
+14.0.
+The role of the College in supporting students